BaileyMcCauslin/CS386-Group-Project/D.2 Requirements.md

 **Post Conditions**: The college student has been prescibed an attribute by which to generate gifs for them.

-**Use Case**: Create an account to save preferences **Actor**: College Student
+**Use Case**: Create an account to save preferences\
+**Actor**: College Student\
-**Description**: The college student creates an account to be able to access their preferences on the website easily **Pre-Condition(s)**: College Student has an account, College student took the survey, College student signs in every time they access the site for more memes.
+**Description**: The college student creates an account to be able to access their preferences on the website easily\
+**Pre-Condition(s)**: College Student has an account, College student took the survey, College student signs in every time they access the site for more memes.\

 **Main Flow**:
 - Use case start: College students take surveys when signed in, college student view memes, college student likes meme, and college student has a saved preference.
--Use case ends when the college student exits the website
+- Use case ends when the college student exits the website

 **Alternative Flow**:
 - College student can decide to view a random gif by not completing the survey and or not signing in